-One concern has been that the internal tides may not actually be phase locked and that the harmonic analyses could be effective at fitting variability irrespective of what frequencies are used.
-As described by Dushaw and Worcester (1998), however, a tidal analysis with "nearly" tidal frequencies shows that the signals observed by the long-range acoustics are phase locked, insofar as can be determined from the 180-300 day record lengths.
-A "tidal" analysis of these records with the frequencies shifted by $2\pi/(\text{record})$ length) accounts for only 8% of the variance, or about the value expected from a time series of noise.
+frequencies shifted by $2\pi/(\text{record length})$ accounts for only 8% of the variance, or about the value expected from a time series of noise.
 Another test of internal-tide stability may be to divide the record lengths into 30-day subsections, say, and determine the variability of the harmonic constants derived from the subsections.
 This procedure was applied to these data, and the resulting phases and amplitudes for the harmonic constants usually varied slowly by 10-50% over the complete time series.
 The phases proved to have more stability than the amplitudes.
-The S_2 and K_1 harmonic constants had substantially more variability than the others.
-However, a "control" analysis using a simulated purely tidal signal, white noise, and identical sampling had similar results, both for the slow variations of amplitude and phase and for the greater variability of the S_2 and K_1 constants.
-The S_2 and K_1 consituents have periods of 12.0000 and 23.9345 hours, respectively, which are similar to the sampling intervals (i.e., eight 3-hourly measurements on every fourth day).
-While this procedure may suggest some slow variations in the harmonic constants over the record lengths, it is clear that the manner in which the irregular sampling affects the tidal analysis makes a precise measurement of those variations impossible.
-It is notable, however, that the sampling inherently makes the S_2 and K_1 constants a little more unstable than the others.
+The $S_2$ and $K_1$ harmonic constants had substantially more variability than the others.
+However, a "control" analysis using a simulated purely tidal signal, white noise, and identical sampling had similar results, both for the slow variations of amplitude and phase and for the greater variability of the $S_2$ and $K_1$ constants.
+The $S_2$ and $K_1$ constituents have periods of 12.0000 and 23.9345 h, respectively, which are similar to the sampling intervals (i.e., eight 3-hourly measurements on every fourth day).
+While this procedure